jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

   (b) with, and under the control of, the provider.

 ### 291 Transfer of other charges to District Court or High Court for sentence
-Where, in any proceedings before a Youth Court, the court makes an order under paragraph (o) of section 283 in respect of any charge proved against a young person, notwithstanding anything in section 290 the court may, at the same time, make an order under that paragraph in respect of any other charge proved against that young person in those proceedings and in respect of which the court is empowered to make an order under section 283.
+Where, in any proceedings before the Youth Court, the court makes an order under paragraph (o) of section 283 in respect of any charge proved against a young person, notwithstanding anything in section 290 the court may, at the same time, make an order under that paragraph in respect of any other charge proved against that young person in those proceedings and in respect of which the court is empowered to make an order under section 283.

 ### 292 Whole or part of fine may be awarded to victim of offence suffering physical or emotional harm
 [Repealed]

 ### 293 Effect of order imposing fine or requiring payment of compensation or restitution or forfeiture of property
-Every order or decision made under any of the provisions of paragraphs (d) to (h) of section 283 shall have effect as if made by a District Court and as if any fine imposed or such sum ordered to be paid had been adjudged to be paid by conviction, except that—
+Every order or decision made under any of the provisions of paragraphs (d) to (h) of section 283 shall have effect as if made by the District Court and as if any fine imposed or such sum ordered to be paid had been adjudged to be paid by conviction, except that—
-  (a) the enforcement of every such order or decision shall be the responsibility of a Youth Court and its officers; and (b) no young person shall be liable to imprisonment or a sentence of community detention or home detention for failing to comply with any such order or decision; and
+  (a) the enforcement of every such order or decision shall be the responsibility of the Youth Court and its officers; and (b) no young person shall be liable to imprisonment or a sentence of community detention or home detention for failing to comply with any such order or decision; and
   (c) no costs, expenses, or fees shall be payable in respect of the enforcement of any such order or decision.

 ### 293A Disqualification from driving
-(1) Where a charge against a young person is proved before a Youth Court, and the offence or the circumstances in which it was committed are such that a District Court would, on entering a conviction for that offence,—then the Youth Court may make such order (being an order of any of the kinds referred to in any of paragraphs (a) to (c)) as would have been obligatory or could have been ordered under any of those sections if the young person were an adult and had been convicted of the offence in a court other than a Youth Court.
+(1) Where a charge against a young person is proved before the Youth Court, and the offence or the circumstances in which it was committed are such that the District Court would, on entering a conviction for that offence,—then the Youth Court may make such order (being an order of any of the kinds referred to in any of paragraphs (a) to (c)) as would have been obligatory or could have been ordered under any of those sections if the young person were an adult and had been convicted of the offence in a court other than the Youth Court.
   (a) be empowered under section 124 of the Sentencing Act 2002 to make an order disqualifying the offender from holding or obtaining a driver's licence; or
   (b) be required or empowered under the Land Transport Act 1998 to make an order disqualifying the offender from holding or obtaining a driver's licence; or
   (c) be required to make an order under section 65 of the Land Transport Act 1998 requiring the offender to attend an Assessment Centre and disqualifying the person from holding or obtaining a driver's licence,—
-(2) Where a Youth Court makes an order pursuant to subsection (1)﻿(a), the provisions of sections 124 to 126 of the Sentencing Act 2002 shall apply accordingly.
+(2) Where the Youth Court makes an order pursuant to subsection (1)﻿(a), the provisions of sections 124 to 126 of the Sentencing Act 2002 shall apply accordingly.
-(3) Subject to subsection (5), where a Youth Court makes an order pursuant to subsection (1)﻿(b) or (c), Parts 5 to 7 of the Land Transport Act 1998 shall apply, so far as applicable and with any necessary modifications, as if the order had been made under that Act.
+(3) Subject to subsection (5), where the Youth Court makes an order pursuant to subsection (1)﻿(b) or (c), Parts 5 to 7 of the Land Transport Act 1998 shall apply, so far as applicable and with any necessary modifications, as if the order had been made under that Act.
-(4) In determining, for the purposes of paragraph (b) or paragraph (c) of subsection (1), whether any order would have been obligatory or could have been ordered under any of the sections referred to in either of those paragraphs, a finding (whether made before or after the commencement of this section), by a Children and Young Persons Court or a Youth Court, that a young person is proved to have committed an offence referred to in section 32(1) or section 65(1) of the Land Transport Act 1998 (not being an offence in respect of which an order has been made under section 282 of this Act or section 35 of the Children and Young Persons Act 1974) shall be deemed to be a conviction for that offence.
+(4) In determining, for the purposes of paragraph (b) or paragraph (c) of subsection (1), whether any order would have been obligatory or could have been ordered under any of the sections referred to in either of those paragraphs, a finding (whether made before or after the commencement of this section), by a Children and Young Persons Court or the Youth Court, that a young person is proved to have committed an offence referred to in section 32(1) or section 65(1) of the Land Transport Act 1998 (not being an offence in respect of which an order has been made under section 282 of this Act or section 35 of the Children and Young Persons Act 1974) shall be deemed to be a conviction for that offence.
-(5) Where a Youth Court makes an order pursuant to subsection (1)﻿(c) in respect of a young person, that young person shall not be required to pay the Assessment Centre fee payable under section 65(4) of the Land Transport Act 1998 in respect of that order unless the Youth Court, being satisfied that the young person has the capacity to pay that fee within a period of 12 months from the date on which the fee is payable, so orders.
+(5) Where the Youth Court makes an order pursuant to subsection (1)﻿(c) in respect of a young person, that young person shall not be required to pay the Assessment Centre fee payable under section 65(4) of the Land Transport Act 1998 in respect of that order unless the Youth Court, being satisfied that the young person has the capacity to pay that fee within a period of 12 months from the date on which the fee is payable, so orders.

 ### 294 Demerit points
 Where—the young person is, unless the charge is discharged under section 282, deemed, for the purposes of sections 88 to 91 of the Land Transport Act 1998 and of any regulations made under section 167(1)﻿(g) of that Act, to have been convicted of that offence, and the provisions of those sections of that Act and those regulations apply accordingly with all necessary modifications.
-  (a) a charge against a young person is proved before a Youth Court; and (b) the offence is such that, if the offender were convicted in a District Court, the New Zealand Transport Agency would be obliged under section 88 of the Land Transport Act 1998 to record demerit points in respect of the offender,—
+  (a) a charge against a young person is proved before the Youth Court; and (b) the offence is such that, if the offender were convicted in the District Court, the New Zealand Transport Agency would be obliged under section 88 of the Land Transport Act 1998 to record demerit points in respect of the offender,—

 ### 295 Recall to come before court
 (1) Where the court makes an order under section 283(c), the court may, at any time during the duration of the order, direct, on the application of a social worker or constable, the issue to the young person in respect of whom the order was made of a summons, in a form prescribed by rules of court, to appear before the court.